-Further, completion of the mergers is conditioned upon, among other things, the receipt by US SEARCH of a tax opinion (which opinion is in addition to the opinion included in this section) from Latham & Watkins LLP dated as of the closing date, that the merger of Stockholm Seven Merger Corp. with and into US SEARCH qualifies as a "reorganization" within the meaning of Section 368(a) of the Internal Revenue Code.
+Completion of the mergers is conditioned upon, among other things, the receipt by US SEARCH of a tax opinion from Latham & Watkins LLP dated as of the closing date, that the merger of Stockholm Seven Merger Corp. with and into US SEARCH qualifies as a "reorganization" within the meaning of Section 368(a) of the Internal Revenue Code.
 The condition regarding the receipt of the opinion described in the preceding sentence will not be waived by US SEARCH after the receipt of US SEARCH stockholder approval unless further stockholder approval is obtained with appropriate disclosure.
-The opinion will be based on customary factual assumptions and factual representations and on updated representation letters provided by US SEARCH, First Advantage and certain of its subsidiaries to be delivered at the time of closing, all of which must continue to be true and accurate in all respects as of the closing.
+The opinion will be based on customary factual assumptions and factual representations and on representation letters provided by US SEARCH, First Advantage and certain of its subsidiaries to be delivered at the time of closing, all of which must continue to be true and accurate in all respects as of the closing.
 In addition, the opinion will assume that the mergers will be completed according to the terms of the merger agreement.
 An opinion of counsel represents counsel's best legal judgment and is not binding on the Internal Revenue Service or any court.

-It is also the opinion of Latham & Watkins LLP that the material U.S. federal income tax consequences of the mergers will be as follows:
+It is the opinion of Latham & Watkins LLP that the material U.S. federal income tax consequences of the mergers are as follows: